 If you have noticed that your children have any of the foot conditions described above, a pair of supportive shoes will reduce or eliminate any sort of foot or leg pain that they might be experiencing.

 Have you noticed how there is always space behind the arch of the foot?
 This space is what allows for the passage of muscles, tendons, and ligaments thatact as springs providing shock absorption every time our feet impact the ground.
 When a child is flat footed, the feet cant act as shock absorbers and that is why we need shoes with good structure and support for their feet!

-I have fitted hundreds of children with Down syndrome in the correct type of shoes, and it’s not an easy thing to do since you won’t get any feedback from the child in most cases.
+I have fitted hundreds of children with Down syndrome in the correct type of shoes, and it’s not an easy thing to do since in most cases you won’t get any feedback from the child.
 Because I have been doing this for so long, I know exactly how shoes should fit and what type of shoes are best for each particular type of foot.
-At the children’s shoe store that I work for, I handle approximately 200 hundred fittings/try ons per week!
+At the children’s shoe store that I work for, I handle approximately 200 hundred fittings/try ons per week.

 I always recommend that parents take their kids’ to a local kids’ shoe store that they trust in order to have their feet properly measured and their shoes properly fitted.
 However, several parents have contacted me asking where they can get their kids’ shoes online since they don’t have a local shoe store in their area that they trust.

 There are definitely several online stores that offer shoes in wide and extra wide widths, but before you start guessing on the shoe size that your child needs, START by reading an article I wrote where I describe the simplest, yet most effective way to make sure that your child is wearing the correct shoe size:

 The Best Shoes for Older Kids with Down Syndrome – ⭐⭐⭐⭐⭐

 Below you can find a selection of shoes that provide the best support and stability for your kids’ feet.
 These shoes are also available in medium, wide, and extra wide widths (choose the width accordingly).